msalemor/wsl-rust-gtk-desktop-apps/README.md

-# Development of GUI apps in Windows 11 Ubuntu 20.04 WSL2, Rust and GTK3
+# Development of desktop apps in Windows 11 Ubuntu 20.04 WSL2, Rust and GTK3
 Updated: 2022-03-06 11:00 pm

 ## Requirements